jettdembin/mockyoutubeapi/README.md

 # Mock Youtube

 This application demonstrates the aquisition of data through Youtube's API.
+It also shows the use of Bootstrap.

 It will return the user the same videos that Youtube would provide with the same query.

-It does not return videos, however it returns thumbnails, date of posting, and post user.
+It does not return videos, however it does return thumbnails, channel that posted, and date of posting,.

-It is not intended for mobile use at this time.